c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_wgs_methylseq.rst

                         job scheduler type (default: slurm) -f, --force           force creation of jobs even if up to date (default: false)
-  --json                create a JSON file per analysed sample to track the
+  --no-json             do not create a JSON file per analysed sample to track the
-                        analysis status (default: false) --report              create 'pandoc' command to merge all job markdown report files in the given step range into HTML, if they exist; if --report is set, --job-scheduler,
+                        analysis status (default: false i.e. JSON file will be created) --report              create 'pandoc' command to merge all job markdown report files in the given step range into HTML, if they exist; if --report is set, --job-scheduler,